trufflehq/truffle-packages/README.md

 ## Packages:

 ### @truffle/api
-For WebSockets / API requests (need to clean this up a lot)
+For API requests

 ### @truffle/utils
-For misc stuff like streams, formatting, cookies, etc... (need to clean this up a lot)
+For misc stuff like streams, formatting, cookies, etc...

 ### @truffle/ui
 UI components that anyone can use